spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 #### Scan-On-Push Docker Vulnerability Scanning

-Our Terraform'ed ECR registries have scan-on-push vulnerability scanning turned on.
+Our terraform'd ECR registries have scan-on-push vulnerability scanning turned on.
 After pushing visit the ECR registry for your deployment and when ready, review the scan results.